This Yieldstreet vs. Fundrise review will look at two popular investing platforms and help you decide which best suits your needs.

 What is Fundrise?

 In its latest foray, Fundrise has recently started to branch out of real estate through the launching of its Innovation Fund.
-Launches in mid-2022, the Innovation Fund invests in late-stage private technology companies and some public equities.
+Launched in mid-2022, the Innovation Fund invests in late-stage private technology companies and some public equities.

 Fundrise boasts a wide variety of investment options and strategies, goal planning features, and a user-friendly investment dashboard.